zearp/Nucintosh/Stuff/Tb3Patch.md

 PSA: Although I did a lot of testing I still consider patching the firmware as experimental.
 Thunderbolt should be stable and work fine but YMMV.
 Waking up from sleep causes a panic pretty much all of the time.
 Hopefully this is not too difficult to fix.

+Make sure you're running the latest relase or a very recent clone of the EFI.

 ## Thunderbolt 3 hotplug patching

 Open up a terminal and run the following commands: